-This Inquiry presents evidence on how housing policies might promote labour force participation and economic growth through four channels—housing supply responsiveness, labour mobility, employment decisions and consumption.
+This Inquiry, funded by the Australian Housing and Urban Research Institute (AHURI), presents evidence on how housing policies might promote labour force participation and economic growth through four channels—housing supply responsiveness, labour mobility, employment decisions and consumption.

 Despite strong evidence of housing’s large presence in the economy, it is often viewed as an adjunct of social policy with few economic consequences.
 The Inquiry findings highlight a critical need to reposition housing from the periphery to a more central place within economic policy debates.

 - In terms of housing supply responsiveness, structural impediments may be weakening the trickle down of new housing supply to lower income groups, with potentially adverse implications for their ability to secure housing closer to where jobs are located.
 Hence, targeted government intervention might be needed to ensure adequate supply of affordable housing to vulnerable groups at the lower end of the market.

 - Private renters exhibit higher residential mobility rates than those in other tenures.
 Because Commonwealth Rent Assistance is transferable, it provides opportunities for individuals to move to regions with better economic prospects.

 - There is a case for implementing reforms to alleviate the adverse impacts of home ownership related tax concessions on labour mobility.
 However, there is a trade-off here because there is some evidence of home ownership’s positive impacts on workforce engagement, and as a financial source of parental support for education and business start-ups.